Big oil to cut investment again in 2016

 And while their in-house oil and gas production growth comes under pressure, companies might opt to acquire rivals with less resilient balance sheets, as with Shell's proposed acquisition of BG.

-"In the second half of 2016, if we see price stabilisation, I expect companies will be looking to replace reserves inorganically, by making acquisitions," Warn said.
+"In the second half of 2016, if we see price stabilization, I expect companies will be looking to replace reserves inorganically, by making acquisitions," Warn said.

 (Additional reporting by Stine Jacobsen in Oslo, Stephen Jewkes in Milan and Dmitry Zhdannikov in London; editing by Giles Elgood)